DevMayur09/netflix-gpt/README.md

 - Routinng
 - Form validation
 - useRef hook
-- Firebase set up configuration and deploy app
+- Firebase set up configuration and deploy app .
+- Create a signUp user Account.
+- install @reactjs-toolkit(-D) and react-redux
+- create a store and Provide it our app.
+- Implement signIn user APIs.
+- Implement updateProfile API to update into the firebase
+- Implement signOut

 # Features